774th Expeditionary Airlift Squadron: Vietnam War

-While participating in Power Pack, the squadron was also deploying forces to airlift men and material to Southeast Asia.
-In November 1965, the 463d Wing moved to Mactan Island Airfield, in the Philippines to provide this support full time, and the squadron moved with it.
+While participating in Operation Power Pack, the squadron was also deploying forces to airlift personnel and material to Southeast Asia.
+In November 1965, the 463d Wing moved to Mactan Island Airfield, Philippines to provide this support full time, and the squadron moved with it.

 The squadron deployed crews and planes operating combat airlift missions in Vietnam under the operational control of the 315th Air Division.
 (Note: After October 1966, 834th Air Division assumed operational control over airlift in Vietnam.
 Ravenstein, p.
 258.)
 The squadron also flew aeromedical evacuation missions.
-In August 1967, the squadron became the 774th Tactical Airlift Squadron, and in July 1968, the 463d Wing moved from Mactan to Clark Air Base.
-The 463d began reducing its operations in June 1971 and was inactivated at the end of the year.
-The 774th was reassigned to the host at Clark, the 405th Fighter Wing, until inactivating in September 1972.
+On 22 February 1967, the 774th flew missions supporting the Operation Junction City airborne assault force, airdropping heavy-equipment and supplies for 2nd Battalion, 503rd Infantry Regiment and 173rd Airborne Brigade ground forces.